jdcloudcom/en/documentation/Networking/Direct-Connection/Getting-Started/Multiple-VPC-Interconnection.md

 ``Special description: When there is an overlap between the subnet segment in Border Gateway VPC connected and other channel connection segments, you can select "Specify Subnet Segment" when creating VPC Attachment and select the subnet segments having no overlaps with each other to avoid the overlapped VPC subnet segment from transmitting to the Border Gateway Route Table so as to satisfy the needs of some VPCs for overlapped application scenarios``

-#### **Step 3: Configure Route Table in VPC**
+#### Step 3: Configure Route Table in VPC

-1. Log in JD Cloud console.
+1. Log in JD Cloud & AI console.

-2. Click the navigation bar on the left side, select **Virtual Private Cloud -> Route Table**, enter the Route Table related to JD Cloud VPC Private Subnet required to communicate with other VPCs in the same region.
+2. Click the navigation bar on the left side, select **Virtual Private Cloud -> Route Table**, enter the Route Table related to JD Cloud & AI VPC Private Subnet required to communicate with other VPCs in the same region.

 3. There are two methods to configure the Route Table: Static route method refers to the automatic route transmission method.